 This article describes how to setup a MaxDiff Experiment as a Ranking

-As discussed in MaxDiff, there are some more 'exotic' types of analysis of MaxDiff data where it is useful to have the data set up as a Ranking Structure (or, to use the Q terminology, Question Type).
+As discussed in MaxDiff, there are some more 'exotic' types of analysis of MaxDiff data where it is useful to have the data set up as a Ranking Structure.

 - A list of alternatives that you want to test in your MaxDiff experiment.

 There are two ways to perform the setup.
-If you are using Q, an automated processes exists for performing his setup.
+If you are using Q, an automated process exists for performing his setup.
 Please see the Q Wiki for more information.

 Alternatively, you can 'hand code' the setup, manually creating variables and setting the Structure/Question Type, as described on this page.